ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ````

 The following packages are optional:
-- gspread is mandatory when Google Sheets option is used
+- gspread is mandatory when Google Sheets option is used, see [requirements-gspread.txt](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/requirements-gspread.txt)
-- paho_mqtt is mandatory when MQTT option is used (send_to_mqtt = True)
+- paho_mqtt is mandatory when MQTT option is used (send_to_mqtt = True), see [requirements-mqtt.txt](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/requirements-mqtt.txt)
-- geopy is mandatory when Google address lookup is used (geocode_provider = 2)
+- geopy is mandatory when Google address lookup is used (geocode_provider = 2), see [requirements-google-geo-lookup.txt](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/requirements-google-geo-lookup.txt)
 ````
 geopy>=2.2.0
 gspread>=5.6.2